Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 Best no-queue alternatives Stairs angle, side shoreline angle, or Lake Ashi boat view

-Best for full photo control DIY travel with an early arrival
+Best for full photo control DIY travel (stay overnight in Hakone or take the first train)

 Mt.
-Fuji visibility Never guaranteed, even on clear-looking days
+Fuji visibility Highest in winter and early spring; never guaranteed even on clear days

-If you care mainly about getting that one clean photo of the red torii standing over Lake Ashi, do not overcomplicate the plan.
-This is the simplest approach:
+If your main goal is that one clean photo of the red torii standing over Lake Ashi, here is the simplest approach:

-3. Take your photos quickly once it is your turn.
+3. Take your photo quickly once it is your turn.
+Decide your pose and camera settings in advance.

-4. Use alternative angles if the line is too long.
+4. Switch to an alternative angle if the line is too long.
+The stairs angle and side shoreline both work well.

-5. Save the forest shrine buildings for afterward, when the pressure is off.
+5. Explore the forest shrine grounds afterward, when the pressure is off.

-This order matters because the floating torii queue gets much worse later in the day.
-If you visit the main shrine first and leave the lakeshore photo for later, you may end up wasting a large part of your visit standing in line.
+This order matters.
+If you visit the main shrine first and leave the lakeshore photo for later, you risk spending a large part of your morning standing in line.

 Best Times for Hakone Shrine Photos